What is a landslide? Types, causes, effects & prevention

 What is a landslide?

-A landslide is defined as the movement of a mass of earth, rock or debris down a slope.
-They are a type of “mass wasting” which is the name for any down-slope movement of soil and/or rock under the direct influence of gravity.
-This movement is caused by the self-weight of the material, under the force of gravity, and can take the form of falls, topples, sliding, spreading or flows (mudflows or waste flows).
+Landslides are a type of “mass wasting”, which is the name for any downslope movement of soil and/or rock under the direct influence of gravity.
+This movement of the landslide is caused by the self-weight of the material, under the force of gravity, and can take the form of falls, topples, sliding, spreading, or flows (mudflows or waste flows).

 Types of landslide movement

-With vertical or steep slopes such as cliffs, a landslide will often take the form of a fall – this is where material collapses from the slope, falls downwards, and collects towards the base.
-As a result, we can recognise the occurrence of a fall and differentiate it from the other landslide types by the accumulation of earth, rock and debris at the bottom of a steep slope.
+With vertical or steep slopes, such as cliffs, a landslide often takes the form of a fall – this occurs when material collapses from the slope, falls downwards, and accumulates at the base.
+As a result, we can recognise the occurrence of a fall and differentiate it from other landslide types by the accumulation of earth, rock, and debris at the bottom of a steep slope.

-As the name suggests, a topple is a type of landslide where the rock, earth or debris rotates forwards away from slope and literally topples downwards.
+As the name suggests, a topple is a type of landslide where the rock, earth or debris rotates forward away from the slope and literally topples downwards.
 Under normal circumstances, there will be an axis at or close to the bottom of the slope about which the rotation occurs.

 We can spot rotational slides in cases where the slip surface is curved (often like the surface of a spoon) – this is referred to as a listric rupture or slip surface.
 As a result of this appearance, rotational landslides are sometimes called ‘slumps’.